PluribusDigital/playbook/communications/slack.md

 Only certain users can invite people.
 In general, it should be the IT manager (Tom H).

-#### STSI Employees
+#### Pluribus Digital Employees

-Any STSI employees can be added to Slack via self-signup (using a company email address).
+Any Pluribus Digital employee can be added to Slack via self-signup (using a company email address).
 Channel owners can decide who should be in private channels.

 #### Non-Employees

 We can (and have) invite outside guests.
 For example, a proposal team might benefit from a slack channel.
 Please do so with appropriate care in terms of the privileges of the user, and be sure to remove them when the need is complete.

-Contact the helpdesk (helpdesk@stsiinc.com) to initiate inviting non-employees.
+Contact the helpdesk (helpdesk@pluribusdigital.com) to initiate inviting non-employees.